Spatiospectral localization within the ball -- studies on the influence of the spectral shape: Spatiospectral concentration for the space : the sequential-limit case

 where $r_x=\|x\|, r_y=\|y\|$ and $\xi_x=\frac{x}{\|x\|},\xi_y=\frac{y}{\|y\|}$ denote the radial and spherical components of $x$ and $y$, respectively.
-One notices that the radial and spherical contributions decouple with respect to sums over $i$ and $k$, but they are coupled by summation over the degree $j$.
-The sum over $k$ can be treated fairly easily via the the addition theorem for spherical harmonics (see, e.g., \cite{Mller1997AnalysisOS}), namely,
+One notices that the radial and spherical contributions decouple with respect to sums over $i$ and $\degb$, but they are coupled by summation over the degree $j$.
+Asymptotic estimations as in Section \ref{sec:polyunilim} of this kernel are not readily available here.
+We first have to put some effort into deriving related properties for the current setup.
+The sum over $\degb$ can be treated fairly easily via the addition theorem for spherical harmonics (see, e.g., \cite{Mller1997AnalysisOS}), namely,

-where $P_{j}^{(d)}$ denotes the Legendre polynomial of degree $j$ for a $d$-dimensional setup, normalized to satisfy $P_{j}^{(d)}( 1)=1$.
-Thus, the main effort for our purposes lies in the analysis of the radial contribution of $\widetilde{\Kmn}$.
-Here, we do this for the case of the Fourier-Jacobi setup, but our discussions might possibly also be useful for the understanding of further function systems that decouple into spherical and radial contributions, like the Fourier-Bessel or Fourier-Laguerre setup in \cite{Khalid2016a}.
+where $P_{j}^{(d)}$ denotes the Legendre polynomial of degree $j$ for the $d$-dimensional setup, normalized to satisfy $P_{j}^{(d)}( 1)=1$.
+Thus, the main effort lies in the analysis of the radial contribution.

 The following observation can be seen as an analogue of Proposition \ref{convergenceofChristoffelfunction}.
+Its proof is provided in the appendix \ref{app:univlimit}.